Series / The New Adventures of Old Christine

 - Gaussian Girl: Every shot is slightly out of focus.

-- I Have Boobs, You Must Obey!: Invoked in one episode via Christine trying to get into a rolling stones concert.
+- I Have Boobs, You Must Obey!: Invoked in one episode via Christine trying to get into a The Rolling Stones concert.
 Or at least, it was attempted, and failed.

 - Incest Subtext: there's a lot of incestuous subtext between Christine and Matthew.
 There was even a scene in which Christine made out with him though it turned out to be a dream.
 One episode shows that he is her Living Emotional Crutch and Matthew's therapist suggests the reason they don't have lasting relationships is because of their relationship and him transferring his mommy issues onto her.